 Dental Assistants assist the dentist in providing patient care.
 They expose radiographs, set up and break down operatory, pass instruments to the dentist.
 With New York State License, there are many more responsibilities and opportunities for a dental assistant such as removing sutures, taking impressions, selecting and profiting provisional crowns and orthodontic brackets, placing amalgam, and composite restorations.

-This is a Council on Dental Accreditation (CODA) school and students will take the Dental Assisting National Board (DANB) to become a Certified Dental Assistant (CDA) and apply for New York State License.
-They receive the right to call themselves a licensed certified dental assistant (RDA) and can perform extra functions as decided by State Education and New York State Board for Dentistry.
+This is a Commission on Dental Accreditation (CODA) School and students will be eligible to sit for the Dental Assisting National Board examination (DANB) and apply for New York State License.
+They receive the right to call themselves a NY licensed "certified dental assistant" (RDA) and can perform expanded functions as decided by NY State Department of Education and the New York State Board for Dentistry.

 > Apply now.

 UBSDM = 3 days

 8:00 AM-6:00 PM

 Clinical externship sites at various offices = 4 days

 Start: August 2019

 Upon successful completion, students receive a Certificate of Completion from the State University of New York.

 Certification: Dental Assisting National Board (DANB) CDA